Skip to Content

 Now I always have a few tins in the cupboard ready for dinner at the drop of a hat.

-Aside from the fresh dill and creme fraiche, which also stars in my ham and mushroom tagliatelle recipe, I always have all of the ingredients in the cupboard, so minimal shopping is needed.
+Aside from the fresh dill and crème fraiche, which also star in my ham and mushroom tagliatelle and spinach and mushroom pasta recipes, I always have all of the ingredients in the cupboard, so minimal shopping is needed.

 Canned salmon pasta with linguini, cornichons and dill.